Xilinx/Vitis_Libraries/security/docs/src/guide_L1/benchmark/hmacSha1.rst

 * **Run kernel(Step 3)**

-To get the benchmark results, please run the following command.
+To get the benchmark results, run the following command.

 .. code-block:: bash